matt77hias/py-samples/README.md

 # py-samples

 ## About
-Samples for experimenting with various Python standards and features.
+Samples for prototyping and experimenting with various Python standards and features.